-Gintaras Bertašius and persons related to him are ultimate controlling parties of the Company.
+Gintaras Bertašius and persons related to him are an ultimate controlling party of the Company.

-The Company is engaged in production and sales of different types of cheese.
-It also produces and sells whey, raw milk and cream.
+The main activity of the Company is production and sale of different types of cheese.

+The Company also produces and sells whey products, raw milk and cream.

-Operations are carried out in the main production facilities, located in Vilkyškiai, Pagėgiai region.
+Operations are carried out in the main production buildings, located in Vilkyškiai, Pagėgiai region.